Turbulent processes and mean-field dynamo: Introduction

 \section{Introduction}

 The problem of solar and stellar dynamos is still an open one.
-In spite of tremendous progress over recent decades, we still do not understand with any degree of certainty the reason behind the equatorward migration of solar activity belts, the dependence of cycle frequency on rotation frequency, or the level of magnetic activity.
-All models of solar and stellar magnetism rely on some assumptions.
+In spite of tremendous progress over recent decades, we still do not understand with any degree of certainty the reason behind the equatorward migration of solar activity belts, the dependence of cycle frequency on rotation frequency, or the level of magnetic activity.\footnote{ The reader is referred to the review of \cite{Hazra2023} for a discussion of flux transport dynamos to explain some of the outstanding questions of large-scale dynamos in the Sun and stars.
+We comment on the main differences between the proposed models in \Secs{DynamoFluxBudget}{StellarCyclePeriods} below.} All models of solar and stellar magnetism rely on some assumptions.
 Even the most realistic simulations suffer from finite resolution and the compromises in the physics that are made.
 The crucial question is then, when and where we are allowed to make compromises and when not.
 Among those approximations is the second-order correlation approximation (SOCA), also known as the first-order smoothing approximation.
-These are nowadays either replaced by other approximations or by numerical techniques such as the test-field method, as will be explained later in this review.
+These are nowadays either replaced by other approximations or by numerical techniques such as the test-field method (TFM), as will be explained later in this review.

 The Sun's magnetic field exhibits a clear mean field with spatio-temporal order: antisymmetry of radial and toroidal fields about the equator and the 11-yr cycle.
 This mean field can well be described by an azimuthal average.
 The radial component of such an azimuthally averaged mean field has a typical strength of $\pm10\G$.
 This is not much compared with the peak strength of $\pm2\kG$ in sunspots, but much of this is ``lost'' in the process of averaging.
 Of course, whatever is lost corresponds to fluctuations, which actually play crucial parts and correlations between different fluctuations lead to various mean-field effects.